-RELATED PROJECTS
+RELATED ROJECTS

 Starting as a courtesy, OCOVI considered and then accepted a request for help in planning a NOAA/NOS VDATUM survey of observation sites for water level monitoring.
 This resulted in committing to a study on behalf of NOAA/NOS funded through JOA Surveys LLC.
-Thi engagement allowed OCOVI to address new stakeholder interests and its student interns to engage new observational projects and learn new skills.
+The engagement allowed OCOVI to address new stakeholder interests and its student interns to engage new observational projects and learn new skills.
+The JOA team has installed temporary tide gauges at Magens Bay and John Folly Bay.